Welcome to Your First-Year Experience!

 At Armstrong, it’s expected (yes, EXPECTED) that you will use the help that’s out there.
 That’s why by the second week of class, the math labs are full of students, the writing center is taking appointments and your classmates are forming study groups.
 Other help is available, from health and counseling services to exercise classes and intramural sports.

 - Plan to stay a while.

 With over 80 clubs and organizations as well as activities all during the day, students want to stay on or near campus as much as they can.
-Even students who live at home and drive to campus will want to stay all day, to catch up on homework to catching the latest film showing.
+Even students who live at home and drive to campus will want to stay all day, to catch up on homework or enjoy the latest film showing.

 Need a place to hang out?
 Try the Student Union – lots of chairs and sofas to park yourself and get some needed reading done.
-Or, if you need a quieter space, the library, the Learning Commons or and First-Year Experience Lounge in Solms Hall is available.
+Or, if you need a quieter space, the library, the Learning Commons and First-Year Experience Lounge in the Student Success Center is available.
 Use the time between classes to review notes and get some of your homework done – then you have less to do at night at home or in the residence hall (which some students call home).